Last Updated: 6/11/21 | June 11th, 2021

 By travel hacking.

-This is going to be a long post, so get your coffee ready.
+This is going to be a long post, so get your coffee or tea ready.

 First, a refresher: travel hacking is the art of collecting frequent flier, hotel, and credit card points and airline miles and redeeming them for free travel.
 But it’s not about spending lots of money — the idea is to “hack the system” and use rewards programs against themselves to get lots of points and miles without spending a lot of money or traveling a lot.
 You leverage these systems to your benefit.